-Flamingo Campground is a moderately trafficked point-to-point trail located near Ochopee, Florida that offers scenic views and is good for all skill levels.
+Flamingo Campground is a 2.2 mile moderately trafficked loop trail located near Ochopee, Florida that offers scenic views and is good for all skill levels.
 The trail is primarily used for walking, camping, and nature trips and is accessible year-round.

 Everglades have the most phenomenal birds.
 Canoed through canals and saw crocs as well.
 Excellent place to go and appreciate this volume of wildlife